vahona/country-quiz/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

 -   Where can I see your demo?
+  ## My experience

--   What was your experience?
+    -

--   What have you learned/improved?
+  ## What have you learned/improved?

--   Your wisdom? :)
+  ## Your wisdom? :)

+  -    This is most difficult project a hve ever done so that I didn,t eve know how to start.
+I didn't even know how to start.
+I tried to think of what I really don't understand but I don't know till the time I'm writting this note.

+  -    I'm really sorry for achieving nothing in my project, it does not mean that I don't care but I really don't anything.

 ### Built With